Dr Aimaro Sanna

 B4.9CACC Separation Processes A & Reactor Engineering- demonstrator

-The main research drive of his research is the development of economical processes for the production of renewable fuels and bio-chemicals.
-His research group is developing clean catalytic technologies with the aim of converting renewable biomasses (mainly marine biomasses and waste materials) into the wide range of products that are currently derived from petroleum-derived feedstocks.
+The main research drive of my research is the development of economical processes for the production of renewable fuels and bio-chemicals.
+My research group is developing clean catalytic technologies with the aim of converting renewable biomasses (mainly marine biomasses and waste materials) into the wide range of products that are currently derived from petroleum-derived feedstocks.

 Bio-fuels research: Clean catalytic technologies, pyrolysis, liquefaction, heterogeneous catalysis, catalysts synthesis and characterisation, hydrotreating and hydrogenation reactions.